apineiro/CodeIntegrity-assessment-tool/CodeIntegrity-methodology.md

-## Code Integrity: Methodology for an Ethical and Sustainable Code
+## Code Integrity: Methodology for an EthicThe methodology needs to be filledal and Sustainable Code
 ### Version 1.0.0

-#### The following methodology determines if a project complies with basic ethical and sustainable practices at a global, local and individual scale.
+#### The Code Integrity Methodology determines if a project complies with basic ethical and sustainable practices at a global, local and individual scale.
 The methodology needs to be revised and updated with every feature upgrade of the project.

-#### To be filled by the team leader of by all team members in consensus, whichever is more convenient and/or practical.
+#### The methodology needs to be filled by the team leader of by all team members in consensus, whichever is more convenient and/or practical.

 ## CODE INTEGRITY.
 THE METHODOLOGY.